 Leaking or Faulty Seal

-Each extinguisher has a seal around the neck.
+Each extinguisher has a tamper seal around the neck.
 Over time, this seal can break down or weaken, allowing compressed air to escape and lowering the internal pressure.
 A compromised seal renders the extinguisher inoperable, necessitating replacement.

 Cracked or Blocked Hose